Ishanax/Ishanax/README.md

 ### I'm a self-taught front-end developer that loves creative design and has a master's in Philosophy! ✨

 - :rocket: My current project is making a Wordpress.org site for a digital artist
+- 🧪 I'm testing websites for Testbirds
 - 🌱 I want to learn more React
 - :bulb: My 2021 goal is to contribute to open source projects
 - 👯 I’m looking to collaborate on anything